 Herein, we studied the contribution of SilA to valorize the lignin fraction of sugar cane straw residue (SCR), an abundant and neglected lignocellulosic feedstock.
 SilA activity was assayed on raw SCR as well as on SCR pre-treated by steam-explosion (SCRSE) or after saccharification of polysaccharides with Cellic Ctec2® (a powerful industrial enzymatic cocktail from Novozymes), and the generation of lignin-derived aromatic compounds (LDACs), in presence or absence of redox mediators, was evaluated.

 Materials and methods

+Chemicals and Reagents